tagtogorg/tagtog-doc/projects.md

   <div class="page-subsection">
     <div class="two-third-col">
       <h4>Document labels</h4>
-      <p>Document Labels are used to mark the documents or text you upload.
+      <p>Labels used to mark the documents or text you import.
 It is another type of annotation, but affecting the whole document.</p>
       <p>To create a new Document Label, click on the button <code>New Document Label</code>.
 Then, write a <code>name</code> for the label (required), <code>type</code> (required) and <code>description</code> (optional).</p>
       <p>You can create different types of Document Labels:</p>
       <table style="width:100%">